VijayalakshmiRaju/java-dsa/Searching/MissingAndRepeatingNumber/README.md

-# Missing and Repeating Element (Sorting Approach)
+# Missing and Repeating Element

 This Java program finds the **missing** and **repeating** numbers in an array containing integers from `1` to `N`, where exactly one number is missing